CLARE-PALM-TREEs/Download_ERA5_data/README.md

    `pip install cdsapi`

-6. Load jaspy:

-   `module load jaspy/3.7`

-7. Clone this repository in your code workspace location:
+6. Clone this repository in your code workspace location:

    `git clone https://github.com/CLARE-PALM-TREEs/Download_ERA5_data.git`

-8. Move into the Download_ERA5_data directory and:
+7. Move into the Download_ERA5_data directory and:

    a) Edit the script **download_hourly_ERA5_data.py** as desired for your needs